docker-hy/docker-hy.github.io/pages/part1/section-1.md

 You have 5 different Python applications.
 You need to deploy them to a server that already has an application requiring Python 2.7 and of course none of your applications are 2.7.
 What do you do?

-Since containers package the software with all of its dependencies you package the existing app, and all 5 new ones with their respective python versions and that's it.
+Since containers package the software with all of its dependencies, you package the existing app and all 5 new ones with their respective python versions and that's it.

 I can only imagine the disaster that would result if you try to run them side by side on the same machine without isolating the environments.
-It sounds more like a time bomb sometimes different parts of a system may change over time, possibly leading to the application not working.
+It sounds more like a time bomb.
+Sometimes different parts of a system may change over time, possibly leading to the application not working.
 These changes may be anything from an operating system update to changes in dependencies.

 ### Scenario 3: Development ###